New York State Route 590: Construction and designation

-The origins of NY 590 date back to the start of the 1950s when work first began on the Sea Breeze Expressway, a part-divided highway, part limited-access highway that extended from Rochester north to the Lake Ontario shoreline at Sea Breeze.
+The origins of NY 590 date back to the start of the 1950s when work first began on the Sea Breeze Expressway, a part-freeway, part expressway that extended from Rochester north to the Lake Ontario shoreline at Sea Breeze.
 The highway was built in stages from north to south, with the first section—a divided highway connecting Culver Road to East Ridge Road in Irondequoit—opening to traffic in the early 1950s as a realignment of NY 18.
 The northern end of the roadway was situated just west of the Irondequoit Bay outlet, where Irondequoit Bay meets Lake Ontario.
 Construction on the next segment, a limited-access extension south to Empire Boulevard (U.S. Route 104 or US 104), began in the mid-1950s.
 The new roadway was completed in the late 1950s, at which time it became part of a rerouted US 104.

 By 1960, construction was underway on the final piece, a second extension south to the Eastern Expressway (I-490) in eastern Rochester.
 The under-construction highway generally paralleled Winton Road, then designated as part of NY 47.
 The new extension was completed c.
 1961, but went unnumbered until c.
-1962 when NY 47 was realigned north of Blossom Road to follow the expressway north to the Empire Boulevard interchange, where it ended at US 104.
+1962 when NY 47 was realigned north of Blossom Road to follow the freeway north to the Empire Boulevard interchange, where it ended at US 104.
 The remainder of the Sea Breeze Expressway from I-490 to Blossom Road became part of NY 47 c.
 1965 following the completion of what is now I-590 from the Can of Worms to Elmwood Avenue.